 Typhoid Vaccine – What Is It?

 Typhoid vaccines help prevent typhoid.
-Vaccination against this disease is vital, otherwise, it can lead to serious complications.
-Typhoid is also known to adversely affect young children.
-There are different types of vaccines available that prevent typhoid – you must always consult your paediatrician to know which would suit your toddler.
+Vaccination against this disease is vital.
+Otherwise, it can lead to serious complications.
+Typhoid is also known to affect young children adversely.
+Different types of vaccines are available that prevent typhoid – you must always consult your paediatrician to know which would suit your toddler.

 Also Read: How to Make Vaccination Fun for Kids